rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
 ####Description

-<p>Indicates if the security token check was failed.
-Security token can be passed as command line parameter &lsquo;-security_token=token_value&rsquo; to the application.
-If security token check failed : if this page exist then application navigate to it, otherwise application will exit.</p>
+Indicates if the security token check was failed.
+Security token can be passed as command line parameter '-security_token=token_value' to the application.
+If security token check failed : if this page exist then application navigate to it, otherwise application will exit.
 ####Access